C76 - 1969 10c Moon Landing

 Plans for a commemorative stamp honoring the 1969 moon landing were extremely secretive.
 Few people were involved in the process and there was virtually no paperwork.
-And the stamp wasn’t even announced to the public until July 9, 1969, a week before the launch of Apollo 11.
-As the postmaster general announced that day, “Apollo 11 will mark America’s first mail run to the moon.”
+The stamp wasn’t even announced to the public until July 9, 1969, a week before the launch of Apollo 11.
+As the postmaster general announced that day, “Apollo 11 will mark America’s first mail run to the Moon.”

 Among the few people who knew about the stamp was artist Paul Calle.
 A member of NASA’s Fine Art Program, Calle had documented several NASA missions and provided the artwork for the 1967 Accomplishments in Space stamps.
 Calle’s greatest obstacle was that he had to illustrate the moon-landing scene a month before it would happen.
 To help him create an accurate image, NASA gave him photos of the equipment and invited him to come and view some of it in person.
 He also got to watch Neil Armstrong practice his exit of the lunar module so he could accurately portray how he placed his foot on the ground.